Iceland residents describe ‘apocalyptic’ scenes as they flee volcano threat

 ‘It’s like a dystopian movie’: Iceland residents describe ‘apocalyptic’ scenes as they flee volcano threat

-People living in Grindavik were forced to leave their homes after series of earthquakes and do not know when they can returns
+People living in Grindavik were forced to leave their homes after series of earthquakes and do not know when they can return

-Residents from a small Icelandic town under threat from volcanic eruption have described ‘apocalyptic’ existence as they fear for their future.
+Residents from a small Icelandic town under threat from a volcanic eruption have described their ‘apocalyptic’ existence as they fear for their future.

 Last Friday, thousands of Grindavik residents were ordered to leave as the town was rocked by hundreds of earthquakes.
 The small fishing town is 34 miles from Reykjavík and is home to the famous tourist attraction the Blue Lagoon.